carloskiki/asm-feature-extraction/draft.md

 Categories include: cryptographic, data processing, control flow and dispatch, initialization, error handling, wrapper/utility, file management, etc.
 .
 First,

+### Examples

+TODO: Talk about the examples provided.

 To perform BCSD, our method queries an LLM with an assembly function in its context window to generate an analysis of the function.
 We compare two methods to obtain a successful assembly analysis.